FlorianBr/VoiceAssistant/README.md

 # Voice Assistant for HA

+> [!WARNING]
+> Due to a bug in ESPHome the Voice Assistant wont work in combination with local wake word detection.
+The mic gain is broken for the VA, so it will listen to the wake word but the audio stream is not loud enough.
+> So I decided to stop using a I2S-Mic with ESP32 and move on to the much better ReSpeaker Lite module.
+I'll update everything here as soon as possible.

 After playing around with different hardwares and the settings (see [here](https://github.com/FlorianBr/ESPHome.Assist)) I started to create a (more or less) final voice assistant including case and so on

 ## The case